 § Idem, p.
-446. General Lake, habitually so ready | 3 F DIV.
+446. General Lake, habitually so ready DIV.
 XI.

-arriving within reach of the canister-shot of the foe, their ranks were so rapidly thinned as to render regular advance impracticable, and tempt the Mahratta horse to charge.
-But this "handful of heroes," as they were gratefully termed by Lake, himself "le brave des braves," repulsed their assailants, who withdrew to a little distance.
+3 F arriving within reach of the canister-shot of the foe, their ranks were so rapidly thinned as to render regular advance impracticable, and tempt the Mahratta horse to charge.
+But this "handful of heroes," as they were gratefully termed by Lake, him-self "le brave des braves," repulsed their assailants, who withdrew to a little distance.
 The order to the British horse to charge in turn, was brilliantly executed by the 29th dragoons.
 They dashed through both lines of the opposing infantry, wheeled round upon the cavalry, and, after driving them from the field, turned the rear of the enemy's second line.
-The British foot failed not to take advantage of the opportunity thus The whole force had by this afforded. time arrived on the field of battle, and the issue soon ceased to be doubtful; yet the hardy veterans of De Boigne's regiments, though deprived of almost all their experienced officers, would not surrender.
+The British foot failed not to take advantage of the opportunity thus afforded.
+The whole force had by this time arrived on the field of battle, and the issue soon ceased to be doubtful; yet the hardy veterans of De Boigne's regiments, though deprived of almost all their experienced officers, would not surrender.
 About 2,000 of them were broken, surrounded and made prisoners, but the majority fell with weapons in their hands.
 "The gunners," writes the victorious general, "stood by their guns until killed by the bayonet: all the sepoys of the enemy behaved exceedingly well; and, if they had been commanded by French officers, the event would have been, I fear, extremely doubtful.
-I never was in so severe a business in my life, or anything like it; and pray to God I never may be in such a situation again. \ \ \ These fellows fought like devils, or rather heroes." § to praise others, barely notices his own gallant deeds or those of his son : but he mentions, the day after the battle, that parental anxiety rendered him " totally unfit for anything."
-Happily, Major Lake's wound proved less severe than was at first expected.
+I never was in so severe a business in my life, or anything like it; and pray to God I never may be in such a situation again.
+These fellows fought like devils, or rather heroes." §